Islamic attitudes towards science: Islamist movements

-Until the 1960’s, Saudi Sunni ulema opposed any attempts at modernisation considering it as innovations (bidah).
-They opposed the spread of electricity, radios, TVs, internet.
-As recently as 2015, Sheikh Bandar al-Khaibari rejected the fact that Earth orbits the Sun, instead claiming that the Earth is "stationary and does not move.".

-In Afghanistan, Sunni Taliban turn secular schools into Islamic madrasas, valuing religious studies over modern science.
+Until the 1960s, Saudi Sunni ulama opposed any attempts at modernisation, considering them heretical (bidah).
+They opposed the spread of electricity, radios, and TVs.
+As recently as 2015, Sheikh Bandar al-Khaibari rejected the fact that the Earth orbits the Sun, instead claiming that the Earth is "stationary and does not move".
+In Afghanistan, Taliban have turned secular schools into Islamic madrasas, prioritizing religious studies over material science.